pomdtr/smallweb.run/www/docs/getting-started.md

 ## Why Smallweb ?

 Smallweb is a new take on self-hosting.
 The goal is to make it as easy as possible to host your own apps.
-To achieve this, it uses a "file-based hosting" approach: every subfolder in your smallweb folder becomes a unique domain.
+To achieve this, it uses a "file-based hosting" approach: every subfolder in your smallweb folder becomes a unique subdomain.

 Smallweb is obsessed with scaling down.
 No dev server or a build is required, and you don't even need to care about deployment.
 You can just write a single file, hit save, and voila!
 Your app is live.